-England by the ancestors of the Sacheverile family when they migrated to the region after the Norman Conquest in 1066.
-The Sacheverile family lived in Derbyshire.
-Their name, however, is a reference to Sacheverell, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Sacheverile is a name that was brought to England by the ancestors of the Sacheverile family when they migrated to the region after the Norman Conquest in 1066.
+The Sacheverile family lived in Saultchreveuil on the Cotentin peninsula, Normandy.
+Also, known as Sacheverell, there is no clear record of the family's migration to England.

 Early Origins of the Sacheverile family

 The surname Sacheverile was first found in Derbyshire where "the family held a fief in Derby from the barony of Chaurces.
 In the thirteenth century, Patricius de Saucheverel held one knight's fee at Sallow and Hopwell,Notts and Derby."